microsoftgraph/microsoft-graph-toolkit/readme.md

 ```
 ## Providers

-The components work best when used with a [provider](./docs/authentication.md).
-The provider exposes authentication and graph apis used by the components to call into the Microsoft Graph.
+The components work best when used with a [provider](./docs/providers.md).
+The provider exposes authentication and Microsoft Graph apis used by the components to call into the Microsoft Graph.

-The toolkit contains providers for [MSAL], [SharePoint], [Teams], and [Office Add-ins].
-You can also create your own providers by implementing the [IProvider] interface.
+The toolkit contains providers for [MSAL](./docs/providers/msal.md), [SharePoint](./docs/providers/sharepoint.md), [Teams](./docs/providers/teams.md), and Office Add-ins (coming soon).
+You can also create your own providers by extending the [IProvider] abstract class.

 ## Contribute